paracrawl/Domain_Adaptation/README.md

 **Definitions:**
 * Domain Sample Data:
-  * The source language data that represents the content that is in domain.
+  * The source and/or target language data that represents the content that is in domain.
   * Larger amount of data will provide better results.
   * This data will be used to train a model for use in domain analysis.
-  * This data can be the source language side of existing bilingual data or could be monolingual data in the source language data that is in domain.
+  * This data can be existing bilingual data or could be monolingual data in the source and/or language data that is in domain.
 * Pool Data:
   * Bilingual data that is from mixed domains.
   * ParaCrawl an example the kind of data that would be suitable to uses as Pool Data.